 Christian has substantial experience advising individuals, families and institutions on estate planning, business succession planning, asset protection, tax, and estate administration and probate law issues.
 Christian’s experience in litigating trust and estate disputes adds value to this practice area by helping him anticipate potentially ambiguous language or situations that can arise when clients are planning their estate, establishing trusts, or going through the post-mortem probate administration process.
 Christian was selected by his fellow North Carolina attorneys as one of Business North Carolina Magazine’s “Legal Elite” in 2015, 2016, 2017, 2018, 2019 and 2020.

 Christian represents beneficiaries and fiduciaries in trust and estate related disputes, including breach of fiduciary duty claims, matters of will and trust construction, will caveats, actions for removal of trustees and executors, actions for trust modification and termination, and actions involving power of attorney abuse.
-Christian was chosen for the 2015, 2016, 2017, 2018 and 2019 Super Lawyers’ Rising Stars List in the field of Estate and Trust Litigation.
-Christian is the Managing Editor of the inaugural edition of the North Carolina Fiduciary Litigation Manual published by the North Carolina Bar Association.
+Christian was chosen for the 2015, 2016, 2017, 2018, 2019 and 2020 Super Lawyers’ Rising Stars List in the field of Estate and Trust Litigation.
+Christian served as the Managing Editor of the inaugural edition of the North Carolina Fiduciary Litigation Manual published by the North Carolina Bar Association.